A Brief History of the CBA

 In 1943 the tide of war had turned and archaeologists in Britain were beginning to contemplate the magnitude of tasks and opportunities that would confront them at the end of hostilities.
 In London alone more than 50 acres of the City lay in ruins awaiting redevelopment, while the historic centres of Bristol, Canterbury, Exeter, Southampton, and many other towns had suffered devastation.

-In response to a resolution from the Oxford Meeting of the Society for the Promotion of Roman Studies, Sir Alfred Clapham, then President of the Society of Antiquaries of London, called a meeting of the Congress of Archaeological Societies (founded in 1898) ‘to discuss the requirements of archaeology in the post-war period’.
+In response to a resolution from the Oxford Meeting of the Society for the Promotion of Roman Studies, in 1889 Sir Alfred Clapham, then President of the Society of Antiquaries of London, called a meeting of the Congress of Archaeological Societies (founded in 1888) ‘to discuss the requirements of archaeology in the post-war period’.
 As a result, it was agreed to form a ‘Council for British Archaeology’ to promote, both collectively and through its members, British archaeology in all its aspects.

 The new Council defined one of its objectives as the ‘safeguarding of all kinds of archaeological material and the strengthening of existing measures for the care of ancient and historic buildings, monuments, and antiquities’.
 Following its first meeting in March 1944 under Clapham’s Presidency (he was succeeded later that year by Sir Cyril Fox), the Council initiated local excavation committees in a number of war-damaged towns, began to seek information about reconstruction projects, and set its Regional Groups the task of watching sites of all kinds.
 It also recognised the archaeological potential of the aerial photographic cover of all Britain carried out by the RAF during the war and began negotiations to make these available to archaeologists.